 This easy raspberry compote recipe is made with fresh or frozen raspberries.
-Swirl into a chocolate mousse or yogurt, add on top of a cheesecake, ice cream, or dollop on sweet cream pancakes.
+It’s a homemade raspberry sauce, perfect to swirl into yogurt, add on top of a cheesecake, ice cream, or dollop on pancakes.

 A fruit compote is a term for a chunky fruit sauce.
 It's made traditionally without added thickeners and has much less sugar than jam.
 Cook it until the excess liquid evaporates, and the sauce thickens naturally.

 The compote has raspberry seeds in it too.
 If you want a smoother sauce, you could make a coulis instead.
 Coulis is a smooth sauce and is essentially a seedless compote.
-It's made from pureed or strained fruit.
-Here's my raspberry coulis recipe.
+It’s made from pureed or strained fruit.
+You can push the sauce through a fine mesh sieve to remove the seeds.
+Here’s my raspberry coulis recipe.

 Ingredients